What was being considered?

-The Council will consider changes to existing arts ordinances to consolidate guidelines, add specifications for major and minor public arts projects, and allow for special arts grants to be awarded.
-Three significant proposed changes to the ordinance are outlined below:
+The Council approved changes to existing arts ordinances to consolidate guidelines, add specifications for major and minor public arts projects, and allow for special arts grants to be awarded.
+Three significant changes to the ordinance are outlined below:

 Funding for Minor Arts Projects